jharwell/fordyca/README.md

 4. Install additional development packages for the project:

-   - catch (A unit testing framework that some unit tests use).
+   - catch (A unit testing framework that some unit tests use)

+        sudo apt install catch
    - boost 1.58.

+        sudo apt install libboost-all-dev
-    - Qt (Qt 5 is known to work; older versions may also work).
-Install Qt5 via:

-            sudo apt-get install qtbase5-dev
+    - Qt (Qt 5 is known to work; older versions may also work) sudo apt install qtbase5-dev

 5. Clone `rcppsw` https://github.com/swarm-robotics/rcppsw (Reusable
    C++ software) somewhere and create a symbolic link it as